CledersonE/cka-bookmarks/README.md

 # cka-bookmarks
-Bookmarks used in the Certified Kubernetes Administrator Exam (CKA)
+Bookmarks used in my Certified Kubernetes Administrator Exam (CKA)